Into vs. In To: The Simple Guide to Keeping Them Straight

 “In” and “to” can have many meanings depending on the verb that comes before “in,” but a common one is “in order to.”

-“Into” vs. “In To” Is Hard Because of Phrasal Verbs
+“Into” vs. “In To” and Phrasal Verbs

 A phrasal verb is a verb made of two words.
-There are several phrasal verbs that contain “in,” and this is the beginning of all our troubles.
+There are several phrasal verbs that contain “in,” and this is likely why so many make this common grammar mistake.

 Here are some of the phrasal verbs containing “in”: